 According to the U.K.’s National Health Service (NHS), these include:

-• Brain chemistry: Imbalances in the neurotransmitters responsible for mood regulation can cause depression.
+two to three times more likely to have geriatric depression.
+Also, research suggests that depression is 30–50% due to genetics. - Brain chemistry: Imbalances in the neurotransmitters responsible for mood regulation can cause depression.
 Neurotransmitters are chemical messengers that regulate biological processes in the body.
 Research suggests that changes in the brain’s neurotransmitter levels may contribute to depression.

-• Certain medical conditions: People living with medical conditions such as diabetes, arthritis, cancer, heart disease, and chronic pain have a greater chance of developing depression.
+2018 study indicates that people who develop depression may have an abnormality in the frontal lobe of their brain. - Certain medical conditions: People living with medical conditions such as diabetes, arthritis, cancer, heart disease, and chronic pain have a greater chance of developing depression.
 Also, depression may occur alongside health conditions associated with aging.

-• Stress: Stressful life events such as losing a loved one, divorce, and lack of a support system in old age can increase a person’s chances of geriatric depression.
+- Stress: Stressful life events such as losing a loved one, divorce, and lack of a support system in old age

-• Substance use: People with a history of alcohol use disorder (AUD) or substance use disorder (SUD) may be at higher risk for depression.
+twice more likely to have depression than biological males.
+This may be due to changes in the levels of estrogen and progesterone during different life stages, which can trigger depressive episodes. - Substance use: People with a history of alcohol use disorder (AUD) or substance use disorder (SUD) may be at higher risk for depression.
 This may be because substance misuse can intensify the feelings of sadness and loneliness that experts often associate with depression.
-Also, research has linked certain medications such as anticonvulsants, beta-blockers, benzodiazepines, statins, stimulants, and corticosteroids with depression.
+Also,

-If an older adult has signs and symptoms of depression lasting at least 2 weeks, a doctor may diagnose geriatric depression.
+If an older adult has signs and symptoms of depression lasting at least

 However, before coming up with a diagnosis, a doctor will take a person’s medical history and use a geriatric depression scale when asking about symptoms of depression to understand how long they have been present.